After Wisdom Tooth Removal

 There will be a cavity where the tooth was removed.
 The cavity will gradually over the next month fill in with the new tissue.
 In the mean time, the area should be kept clean (you can use the syringe you were given n discharge).

 Your case is individual, no two mouths are alike.
 Do not accept well intended advice from friends.
-Discuss your problem with the persons best able to effectively help you: Drs.
-Miremadi or Monto or a member of his staff.
+Discuss your problem with the persons best able to effectively help you: Dr. Miremadi or a member of his staff.

 Brushing your teeth is okay – just be gentle at the surgical sites.